lionelmace/roks-virt/README.md

 > Estimated duration: 1 hour

-The Terraform scripts will provision a 4.17 ROKS clusters with two Bare metal worker nodes in the region Toronto.
+The Terraform scripts will provision a 4.19 ROKS clusters with two Bare metal worker nodes in the region Toronto.

+1. Set the region, the prefix, the OpenShift version in the file `testing.auto.tfvars`

+    > Some MZR (MZR) may have insufficient infrastructure capacity.
+Should it happen, modify the variable *excluded_zones*.

-1. Provision the required infrastructure using the Terraform scripts
+1. Provision the required infrastructure using the Terraform scripts locally or in Schematics within the IBM Cloud Console.

     ```sh
     cd terraform